Cloufield/GWASTutorial/06_Association_tests/README.md

 ```

 # Visualization

-To visualize the result, we will create manhattan plot, QQ plot and regional plot.
+To visualize the results, we will create manhattan plot, QQ plot and regional plot.

 Please check [Visualization using gwaslab](https://cloufield.github.io/GWASTutorial/Visualization/)